rakibhasan-0/yotei/Chapters/Produktagare/plan_S1.md

 else; you'll find the ticket and further information at Trello.

 #### Identifier
-Either Squad-name, Chapter or Customer.
+Who identified the feature or bug, either Squad-name, Chapter or "Customer" (if customer).